A perfect shrub for hedges - but can reach up to 3 meters in height.

 Water copiously but infrequently to encourage the root system to seek water deep underground.
 It's therefore suitable to water until the planting basin is full and only empties slowly.

-Prune my troenes
+Tailler my troenes

 In hedge, prune your shrubs in spring and in fall.
 Trim twice a year to never work on large twigs, and have a better result.
 The first years be patient, cut closer to the trunk than the final distance you expect; your privet must branch out regularly.
 Otherwise you will never get a dense result on the whole surface.